klayu/hb_beacon/content/english/blog/extraverted-disney-characters-and-their-personality-types-part-2-of-a-two-part-series.md

 The main character in Disney’s animated movie “Snow White and the Seven Dwarves” is a beautiful young princess living with an evil stepmother.
 Snow White, an ESFJ, is so innocent that she can see no evil in the world.
 This makes her a target for her jealous stepmother, who plots to kill her with a poisoned apple.
 Only the kiss of a handsome prince is able to wake her from a “sleeping death.”

-ESFJs are extraverted (E), sensing (S), feeling (F), and judging (J).
-Snow White shows the nurturing side of the ESFJ personality as she looks after the Seven Dwarves in their forest home.
-At their best, ESFJs are good at taking care of others and meeting their needs.

 {{<

 leftbanner src="/ad_images/300x250-Disney.gif" adlink="https://www.amazon.com/UPORPOR-Encanto-Mirabel-Birthday-Halloween/dp/B0B28SN4CW/ref=sr_1_19_sspa?crid=2IUQ5PCHLK8K4&amp;keywords=disney+costumes&amp;qid=1696821432&amp;sprefix=disnet%252Caps%252C255&amp;sr=8-19-spons&amp;sp_csd=d2lkZ2V0TmFtZT1zcF9tdGY&amp;psc=1&_encoding=UTF8&tag=klayu00-20&linkCode=ur2&linkId=15ba5cbf8a27d25ca5fa90d982f490ee&camp=1789&creative=9325"

+text1="ESFJs are extraverted (E), sensing (S), feeling (F), and judging (J).
+Snow White shows the nurturing side of the ESFJ personality as she looks after the Seven Dwarves in their forest home.
+At their best, ESFJs are good at taking care of others and meeting their needs. "
-text1="They are congenial, loyal and responsible, placing a high value on harmony."

-text2="They need concrete priorities in their lives that are clear and practical."
+text2="They are congenial, loyal and responsible, placing a high value on harmony.
+They need concrete priorities in their lives that are clear and practical."

 >}}